 The Durrell Library of Corfu and the International Lawrence Durrell Society

-Unfortunately, in 2016 a former President of the ILDS , Profesor James Gifford, made two public statements about the DLC and its director, Richard Pine, which were totally without foundation.
+Unfortunately, in 2016 a former President of the ILDS , Professor James Gifford, (who in 2022 was re-elected to the presidency of the ILDS) made two public statements about the DLC and its director, Richard Pine, which were totally without foundation.

 He stated that the DLC had refused, when requested to do so, to remove copyright material from its website.
 He made this statement with the agreement of the Executive Board of the ILDS.
 The statement is wholly untrue and without foundation.
 On foot of this untrue allegation, Dr Gifford announced that there could be no further communication between the ILDS and the DLC.
 He stated that the Executive Board of the ILDS concurred with this decision.